The 10 Most Important DP Patterns for Interviews

 The invariant: At every position, you compare one character from each string.
 If they match, the answer extends.
 If they don't, you take the best result from dropping one character from either string.

 That invariant directly produces the recurrence.
-The state definition follows from that comparison logic. dp[i][j] represents the LCS length for the first i characters of string A and the first j characters of string B. The transition follows from the match-or-skip property.
+The state definition follows from that comparison logic. dp[i][j] represents the LCS length for the first i characters of string A and the first j characters of string B. The transition follows from the match or skip property.

 1. Python